Scenario: Shared PC Mode

 | Turn off caching of thumbnails | Enabled | Reduces profile size on shared PCs |

-| Turn off display of recent search entries | Enabled | Prevents student search history from persisting |
+| Turn off display of recent search entries | Enabled | Prevents user search history from persisting |

 Office First-Run and Privacy Prompts